Westonfence separates bulls from cycling cows perfectly

 No shorts from roos or pigs

-Previously on “Belang”, fencing was ringlock and netting; although in the later part of Hamish’s parents’ time, they had moved to three plain wires and two barbs, with stand-off and electric wires.
+Previously on “Belang” fabricated fencing was used; although in the later part of Hamish’s parents’ time, they had moved to three plain wires and two barbs, with stand-off and electric wires.

 “These fences were good, but with the electric wire being in standoff, the kangaroos and pigs were forever shorting it out when they would run into it or try and jump it.
 With the new Westonfence, we still, to this day, haven’t had to fix a short in it.”